-Figure 88.
+Figure 83.
 The page for creating a new LTE connection.
 The IPv4 section.

 Parameter Description IPv4 Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of DNS server addresses.
-Upon that the Primary DNS server and Secondary DNS server fields are not available for editing.
-Primary DNS server/ Secondary DNS server Enter addresses of the primary and secondary DNS servers in the relevant fields.
+Upon that the Primary DNS and Secondary DNS fields are not available for editing.
+Primary DNS/ Secondary DNS Enter addresses of the primary and secondary DNS servers in the relevant fields.
 Vendor ID The identifier of your ISP.
 Optional.
 Hostname A name of the router specified by your ISP.
 Optional.

-Figure 89.
+Figure 84.
 The page for creating a new LTE connection.
 The Miscellaneous section.